YamilaTimmer/dynamic-modelling-of-cancer/README.md

 ![gompert.png](Img%2Fgompert.png)

-_Figure 6: The gompertz model_
+_Figure 6: The Gompertz model_

-**Model evaluation**

-Widely used model in oncology  Bindhammer, M. (n.d.) so tried and tested.
-Also complex and hard to solve mathematically so could be difficult for beginners.

 ---
 ### Logistic Growth
 The exponential growth model has some limitations in predicting the long-term growth rate of cancer cell proliferation ([Tabassum et al., 2019](https://doi.org/10.1088/1742-6596/1366/1/012018)).
-For this reason the logistic model was introduced.
+For this reason, the logistic model was introduced.
 It better explains the behavior of cancer in a later stage.

 **The mathematical formula**